Contrast-Security-OSS/docs/content/tools/plugins/MavenPlugin.md

 | Skip Arg Line                | The Maven Plugin will modify jvm arguments depending on this value |

->**Note**: Even if your build succeeds, the plugin will fail the overall build if a vulnerability with adequate severity condition is found.
+>**Note**: Even if your build succeeds, the plugin will fail the overall build if a vulnerability with adequate severity is found.

-An example profile for the Contrast Maven Plugin:
+The following configuration is an example of a profile for the Contrast Maven Plugin.
+To run with this profile, use `mvn install -P run-with-contrast`.

 ```xml
 <profile>